mfkiwl/openCologne-PCIE/README.md

 ### Community outreach

 It is in a way more important for the dev community to know about such-and-such project or IP, than for the code to exists in some repo.
-Without awareness, which comes through presentations, postings, conferences, ..., the work that went into creating technical content is not fully accomplished.
+Without awareness, which comes through presentations, postings, conferences, ..., the work that went into creating the technical content is not fully accomplished.

 We therefore plan on putting some time and effort into community outreach through multiple venues.
 One of them is the presence at industry fairs and conferences, such as: